The Police Can Lawfully Use Dirty Tactics in Michigan

 The sequence of events was as follows: During his initial questioning, the petitioner told police that he wanted to see a lawyer, thereby ceasing the interrogation.
-Then, as the interrogating officer was leaving, he told the petitioner that he could face the death penalty if the case was prosecuted federally.
-The following day, the petitioner reinitiated contact with the police, eventually making incriminating statements.
+Then, as the interrogating officer was leaving, he told the petitioner that he could face the death penalty if the case were prosecuted federally.
+The following day, the petitioner re-initiated contact with the police, eventually making incriminating statements.

 The Ruling – Police Can Lie, Cheat, and Steal with Impunity